ma1de/dotfiles2/README.md

 # Showcase
 <img src="https://github.com/ma1de/dotfiles2/blob/master/assets/first.png" alt="Rice 1">

+# Shell
+You can use any shell (bash, zsh, etc), just configure it yourself

 # Support
 If you encounter any errors just open up an issue and I'll answer